Cafe-Variome/CafeVariome/README.md

 ## Cafe Variome
 ---

 This is the repository for Cafe Variome in CodeIgniter 4.
-It requires php 7.2 or higher.

 There is a separate repository for documentation [here](https://github.com/CafeVariomeUoL/CafeVariomeDocs).

 This application needs to work with the [Cafe Variome Net](https://github.com/CafeVariomeUoL/CafeVariomeNet).